Are you considering selling a house before two years of ownership?

-Have you heard that you’re not supposed to sell a home until after you’ve lived in it for at least two years?
-While many homeowners will tell you this is because you won’t be able to resell and recoup all of your money (which may be true), there are also tax implications to selling your home early.
+You may have heard that you’re not supposed to sell a home until after you’ve lived in it for at least two years.
+While many homeowners will tell you this is because you won’t be able to resell and recoup all of your money (which may be true), there may also be tax implications to selling your home early.

 If you’ve owned your home for less than two years and are considering selling, this guide will help you understand everything you need to know about the financial costs of selling a home early.

 This guide can't cover everything about your situation, though.
 Your best bet is to work with a local real estate agent who understands your goals.
 They can help you figure out if selling a home before two years is a good move and how to recoup the most money if you do sell.
 Find a top realtor near you today!

 Whether you decide to sell now or wait, finding out your home's true market value is a good place to start.
 It will help you determine how much you may owe on the property, so you can decide the right course of action for your situation.

 Can you sell your house before two years?

 While you can legally sell your home the second it becomes yours, there are many reasons why homeowners are urged not to sell their home for at least a few years.
 Since your home purchase is an investment, unless you’re able to somehow sell it for a much higher price than you bought it for, you’ll lose the money you initially invested within the home.

 At the start of a mortgage, almost all your payment goes to interest, so it can take a while to build equity even though your payments remain the same throughout the entire loan term.